nikola-ebenbeck/portfolio/_portfolio/project-CAT.md

 collection: portfolio
 ---

-Computerized Adaptive Tests tailor their difficulty to the skill level of the student taking the test.
-They are especially benefitial for students with low abilities, e.g. students with learning disabilities or intellectual disabilties.
-Diese Forschungsarbeiten entstanden im Rahmen des BMBF-Verbundprojekts "Digitale Adaptive Förderdiagnostik im Lesen" (DaF-L), das von August 2021 bis August 2024 lief.
+Computerized Adaptive Tests (CATs) dynamically adjust their difficulty based on a student's individual skill level.
+They are particularly beneficial for students with lower ability levels, such as those with learning or intellectual disabilities.
+This body of research was conducted as part of the BMBF-funded joint project “Digitale Adaptive Förderdiagnostik im Lesen” (DaF-L), which ran from August 2021 to August 2024.

 ## Publications